CUBRID/cubrid-manual/en/sql/datatype.rst

 BIT(n)
 ------

 Fixed-length binary or hexadecimal bit strings are represented as **BIT** (*n*), where *n* is the maximum number of bits.
 If *n* is not specified, the length is set to 1.
 If *n* is not specified, the length is set to 1.
 The bit string is filled with 4-bit values from the left side.
-For example, the value of B'1' is the same as of B'1000'.
+For example, the value of B'1' is the same as the value of B'1000'.

 *   *n* must be a number greater than 0.
 *   If the length of the string exceeds *n*, it is truncated and filled with 0s.